-What are the key challenges with supply chain?
+What are the critical challenges with supply chain?

-- Hidden cost: Due to General Ledger structure in many companies, costs gets allocated to different functions that fail to provide an overall picture to management for decision making.
-Some of the costs such as missing sales never show up in GL.
-In our experience, among all the cost buckets sales cost is typically computed erroneously as the opportunity cost of missed sales and inventory costs are not well understood.
-Inventory cost includes the cost of carrying the inventory, warehousing, obsolescence, pilferage and other costs.
-Similarly, missed sales cost should include both the lost margin and the impact of lost advertising, after sales revenue and potential long term impact of losing customers to the competition.
-Without proper computation of cost, management may make decisions that are not financially sound.
-Sometimes decisions are made to hold more inventories or run longer batch sizes without really understanding its impact on the total system cost.
+- Hidden cost: Because of General Ledger structure in many businesses, costs get allocated to different functions which fail to provide an overall picture to management for decision making.
+A few expenses like missing sales never appear in GL.
+In our experience, sales cost is typically computed wrongly as the opportunity cost of lost sales and inventory costs are not well understood.
+Inventory cost includes the cost of carrying the inventory, warehousing, obsolescence, pilferage and other expenses.
+Similarly, missed sales cost should consist of the lost margin and the effects of lost advertising, after sales earnings and possible long-term effects of losing clients to the competition.
+Without proper computation of costs, management can end up making decisions that aren’t financially sound.
+Sometimes decisions are made to hold more stocks or run larger batch sizes without actually understanding its impact on the total system cost.

-- Silo decision making: The supply chain gets broken into different organizations within any company.
-The sourcing organization manages material cost whereas manufacturing organization is responsible for the conversion.
-Most managers tend to make a decision that optimizes metrics they are accountable for, without understanding interdependencies and impact on other parts of the company.
-For example, manufacturing organizations may like to increase the batch size to improve throughput without fully taking into account inventory and obsolescence costs upstream.
+- Silo decision making: Most managers tend to make a decision that optimizes metrics they’re accountable for, without understanding interdependencies and influence on other areas of the business.
+By way of example, manufacturing might want to increase the batch size to improve throughput without completely taking into consideration inventory and obsolescence costs upstream.

-- Archaic planning and business processes: Most companies and governmental agencies have implemented ERP systems.
-Financial transparency and control are the primary focus.
-The business processes for most other functions have been ported from pre-ERP days to ERP without fully utilizing the capabilities of the new system.
+- Old planning processes: Companies have implemented ERP systems.
+Financial transparency and management are the primary focus.
+The business processes for most other functions have been ported from pre-ERP days to ERP, without fully utilizing the capabilities of the new system.
 So, the new system instead of being helpful works as a roadblock to achieving business results.
-To our surprise, we have found many supply chain planners use Excel and other point solutions to plan their dispatch instead of utilizing the capabilities of the ERP system.
+To our surprise, we’ve discovered many supply chain planners use Excel to plan their dispatch rather than utilizing the capabilities of the ERP system.

-- Increasing complexity: Supply chains are becoming more complex.
-The trend of globalization has extended supply chain to its limits.
-It’s common now for products to be manufactured in China, assembled in another country and sold in a third country.
-The lead times have become longer which directly impacts system inventory.
-Also, products have proliferated due to the desire of companies to mass customize.
-One has just to step into a grocery store to see how many different varieties are available for simple things such as salt or yogurt.
-Product proliferation significantly increases cost all through the system — more products have to be manufactured, they have to be held in inventory and higher potential for going out of stock.
+- Increasing complexity: Supply chains are becoming complexity.
+The trend towards globalization has extended supply chain to its limits.
+It is common now for goods to be manufactured in China, assembled in a third country before being sold in the U.S. The lead times have become longer which directly affects system inventory.
+Additionally, SKUs have increased due to the desire of companies to customize.
+One merely has to visit a grocery store to see how many different varieties are available for simple things such as salt or yogurt.
+Product proliferation significantly raises costs all through the system — more goods have to be manufactured, they have to be held in inventory and higher potential for going out of stock.

-- The cost impact of service levels not well understood: Sales organizations may not be fully aware of the financial impact of service levels and in their desire to do better than competition makes service level commitments that could break the bank and the supply chain.
-At a large telecom company, the sales team was making promises of delivery of equipment to large corporations with unrealistic lead time resulting in significant penalties.
-This practice is quite common across industries.
+- Impact of SLAs on costs: Sales organizations might not be fully aware of the financial effect of service levels.
+In their desire to perform better than the competition, sales teams make promises that could break the bank and the supply chain.
+At a global telecom company, the sales staff was signing contracts with unrealistic lead time for shipping of equipment.
+It leads to significant penalties.

 What can companies do?

-- Get total system cost: Finance organizations can put together a by and a large picture of system cost that could significantly help in making informed supply chain decisions.
-The trickiest part is to estimate the sales cost as there are no agreed norms for estimating inventory and missed opportunity cost.
-With some basic principles agreed (such as inventory cost as 15% to 20% of inventory value), these could be estimated consistently across product lines or geography.
+- Get total system cost: Finance organizations can put together a high-level total system cost picture that may significantly assist in making educated supply chain choices.
+The trickiest part is to estimate the sales cost since there are no agreed norms for estimating stock outs and missed opportunity cost.
+With some fundamental principles determined (such as stock price as 15% to 20% of inventory value), these could be estimated consistently across product segments or lines.

-- Move to demand based planning where feasible: Due to ERP and point of sale technologies, demand data are now readily available and can be used to plan for shipment.
-But many companies and government agencies spend enormous time and money trying to forecast customer demand and use it in shipment planning.
-Which one you think is more accurate, actual demand data or forecast based on historical data?
-Demand based planning has shown to reduce inventory, complexity, and cost while increasing quality.
-Procter & Gamble in India implemented demand based planning which reduced total delivered cost from 75% of sales to 55% of sales, reduced system inventory from 115 days to 60 days, perfect order (right quantity, right time, right billing) from 40% to 90% and improved quality (PPM) from 30,000 to 5,000.
-Then, why demand based planning is not popular?
-Well, it requires significant change management.
-For example, you need the discipline of not shipping or producing more than what is being demanded by end users.
-This is tricky when you are dealing with organizational silos and old ways of cost accounting.
+- Move to demand-based planning where feasible: Due to ERP and point of sale technology, demand data are now readily available and can be used to plan for dispatch.
+But many businesses and government agencies spend enormous time and money attempting to predict customer demand and utilize it in shipment planning.
+Which one you believe is more accurate, actual demand data or prediction based on historical data?
+Procter & Gamble in India implemented demand-based planning which reduced total delivered price from 75% of earnings to 55% of earnings, reduced system inventory from 115 days to 60 days, perfect order (right amount, right time, right billing) in 40% to 90 percent and enhanced quality (PPM) by 30,000 to 5,000.
+Then, why demand-based planning isn’t typical?
+Well, it requires a significant change in direction.
+For instance, you need the discipline of not producing more than what’s being demanded by customers.
+This is tricky when you’re handling organizational silos and older ways of cost accounting.

-- Manage complexity: We can’t change the trend towards increasing complexity — globalization and product proliferation are likely to continue.
-Apple launched iPhone with one model; now it comes in so many different sizes and colors.
-A better way is to think about how best to manage complexity with supply chain design.
-Most companies have one size fits all supply chain for all types of products, whether the demand patterns are regular or random.
-A product that has regular demand, it would be logical to have a streamlined manufacturing and supply chain.
-Think of it as an assembly line production.
-However, a product that has unpredictable demand (for example, cosmetics) an assembly line production will not be appropriate and would require much more flexible manufacturing and supply chain.
-These turns of the supply chain by demand pattern have shown to reduce sales cost by reducing out of stock and inventory.
+- Manage complexity: We can’t change the move towards increasing complexity — globalization and demand for personalized services are likely to continue.
+Apple established iPhone with a single version; today it comes in so many different sizes and colors.
+A better method is to consider how best to manage complexity with supply chain design.
+Products that have routine demand, it’d be logical to have a streamlined manufacturing and supply chain.
+But products which have unpredictable demand (for example, cosmetic) an assembly line production won’t be suitable and would require much more flexible manufacturing and supply chain.

-- Ensure sales team understands the cost implication of service levels: Most companies don’t have a good way of evaluating the financial impact of different service levels.
+- Make sure sales team understands the cost implication of service levels: Most companies don’t have a suitable means of assessing the fiscal impact of different service levels.
 A modeling exercise could provide insights into the cost involved.
-Agreeing with the principle of rationalizing service level based on some customer profitability metric is helpful and provides guidance on the sales team on what they can promise to customers.

-- Use data to identify improvement areas: Data analytics can not only provide timely reporting but also help in modeling and simulation exercises.
-For example, many companies assume their network design is fixed.
-However, data analytics can provide insights into how best to optimize and tweak the network as market demand changes due to seasonality or changes in consumer preference.
+- Utilize data to identify improvement areas: Data analytics can not only offer timely reporting but also help in modeling and simulation exercises.
+For instance, some businesses assume that their network layout is fixed.
+But, data analytics may offer insights into how to optimize and tweak the system because of market demand changes due to seasonality or changes in customer preference.